Long Island Woman Charged With Using Bitcoin To Launder Money To Support ISIS

 If convicted of bank fraud, Shahnaz faces up to 30 years in prison.
 The other charges each carry possible penalties of up to 20 years.

 Court filings suggest that part of the government's case will focus on the defendant's Internet search history.
-In May and June of this year, according to the documents, she read articles about women joining and fighting of ISIS, accessed maps of locations along the Turkey-Syria border and cities inside ISIS-controlled territory, Googled phrases such as "medical students ISIS" and "how much overdraft can I get," and watched videos of ISIS members urging Muslims to carry out attacks in Western countries.
+In May and June of this year, according to the documents, she read articles about women joining and fighting ISIS, accessed maps of locations along the Turkey-Syria border and cities inside ISIS-controlled territory, Googled phrases such as "medical students ISIS" and "how much overdraft can I get," and watched videos of ISIS members urging Muslims to carry out attacks in Western countries.